spiral/docs/http/request-response.md

 # HTTP - Request and Response
 You controllers or endpoints will require a way to access active PSR-7 request and ability to generate the response.
-In this section we will cover the use of request/responses in controllers setup, middleware and native PSR-15 handlers can receive PSR-7 objects directly.
+In this section we will cover the use of request/responses in controllers setup.

+> The middleware and native PSR-15 handlers can receive PSR-7 objects directly.

 ## The Request Scope
 The fastest way to get access to user request is to create `Psr\Http\Message\ServerRequestInterface` method injection.